eccentricexit/iuvo/README.md

 ## Security

+TODO

+## Screenshots

+TODO

 ## Install

 Simply run `npm install`

 ## Tests

+1. Start a testnet by running `npm run ganache`
-Run the tests with `truffle test`
+2. Run the tests with `truffle test --network development`

 This project was built using the [Truffle Framework](), with tests written with [mocha]() and [chai]().
 They can be found inside the `test` folder.

 ## Usage

-This dapp integrates with uPort.
-This means you don't need Metamask, but you a smartphone with uPort installed.
+This dapp integrates with [uPort]().
+This means you don't need Metamask, but you do need a smartphone with uPort installed.

 Simply run `npm start`.